 Dr Thermou received her 5-year Diploma in Structural Engineering from the Department of Civil Engineering of Demokritus University of Thrace, Greece, in July, 1999.
 A year later she received from the same Department an MSc degree in "New Materials and Techniques on the Design of Reinforced Concrete".
 She subsequently continued her post-graduate studies at Imperial College, London, UK, where she attended the MSc program "Earthquake Engineering and Structural Dynamics".
 She successfully completed the program and obtained an MSc Degree from the University of London and a Diploma of Membership of Imperial College (DIC) in November 2001.
 The same year she moved back to Greece and in June 2002, she enrolled in the Department of Civil Engineering of Demokritus University of Thrace, to pursue PhD studies.
 She received her PhD degree in June 2007.

-She is an active member of the fib Task Group 5.1 "FRP reinforcement for concrete structures".
+She is an active member of the fib Task Group 5.1 "FRP reinforcement for concrete structures" and Rilem 290-IMC, MCC.
 She is also a member of the ACI committees 374 and 549.
 She is a member of the Hellenic Society of Earthquake Engineering and Board Member of the Hellenic Concrete Society.
-She acts as a Reviewer for all major journals in the field of Earthquake and Structural Engineering.
-She was a member of the Technical Committee 67 of the Hellenic Body for Standardisation (ELOT) in the Working Groups of "Eurocode 2" and "Fiber reinforced polymer structures".
+She acts as a Reviewer for all major journals in the field of Structural Engineering.
+She is a former member of the Technical Committee 67 of the Hellenic Body for Standardisation (ELOT) in the Working Groups of "Eurocode 2" and "Fiber reinforced polymer structures".

 She is a Chartered Civil Engineer of the Technical Chamber of Greece since November 1999.
 She has more than 8 years of consultancy experience working in the Public Works Sector (site supervision and financial monitoring of projects with total budget €14M) and as a freelance Civil Engineer.